Last updated on : 05 Aug, 2024

 Calcium supplement is usually taken orally for treatment and prevention of low calcium levels.
 Calcium pills may be used for muscle cramps, brittle bones (osteoporosis), rickets (softening of the bones in children caused by vitamin D insufficiency), and softening of the bones in adults (osteomalacia).

 Calcium is necessary for the formation of new bone and the strong maintenance of existing bone.
-The supplements are used to treat and prevent osteoporosis, weak and easily broken bones, as well as osteopenia, its precursor.
+The benefits of calcium supplements are particularly important for those at risk of osteoporosis, a condition characterized by weak and easily broken bones, as well as osteopenia, its precursor.

-Postmenopausal women most probably have to take little intake of calcium.
-Since dairy products are one of the maximum common sources of calcium, individuals who are lactose illiberal or vegan may not get sufficient, either.
+Postmenopausal women most probably have a lower intake of calcium, making supplementation necessary.
+Since dairy products are one of the most common sources of calcium, individuals who are lactose intolerant or vegan may not get sufficient amounts either, making the benefits of calcium supplements crucial for these groups.

 Calcium supplements should be taken with meals.
 For higher absorption, do not take greater than 500 milligrams at one time.
 Split up large doses over the day.
 As per your proportion utilize calcium well, for furthermore may you get enough Nutrition D and Magnesium.
 Women who are pregnant or breastfeeding can take under a physician’s recommendation.